edwardean/bahamut/README.md

 #### Todo

-- Make JKHL navigate around the tables, and Ctrl-JK do next-/previous-song and Ctrl-HL forward/rewind
 - Dragging files onto player window or dock icon should import them
 - Make sure to handle symlinks properly
 - Figure out what exactly should happen when you change anything about playlist while it's playing